xphyr/ocp-ric/README.md

 If you do not do this, you will not be able to deploy the ORAN setup.
 This will show up as an error about "sctp protocol not supported" when you deploy the RIC.

+The E2 application also requires RWO storage.
+If you do not edit the dep/RECIPE_EXAMPLE/PLATFORM/example_recipe.yaml and set a storage class to use for the e2term config.
+If you do not set a storage class it will attempt to use "hostpath" which by default does not work on OpenShift without making a configuration change.

 ### Workstation/Client setup
 Before you begin you will need to have helm2 installed on your machine.
 Here are instructions for different platforms: